-The index of net retail prices is generally viewed as a reliable statistic based on the views of users.
+The consumer price index is generally viewed as a reliable statistic based on the views of users.

 Important users are among others the Ministry of Finance, The Ministry of Economic Affairs and the Interior, The Danish Central Bank and private banks and other financial organizations.